Configuration

 The fastest local development path is descriptor-driven.
 Put assembly.yaml, gateway.yaml, secrets.yaml, and usually bundles.yaml in one descriptor folder.
 For the fully non-interactive install path, use secrets.provider: secrets-file.

-# use the released ref from assembly.platform.ref
+# prepare runtime from assembly.platform.ref

 assembly.yaml -> platform.ref